mikecao/sparrow/README.md

     array('id' => 123, 'name' => 'bob')

-To fetch the value of a column, use the `value` function and passing the name of the column.
+To fetch the value of a column, use the `value` function and pass in the name of the column.

     $username = $db->using('user')
         ->where('id', 123)